 - Map of promotion locations

-You can elaborate (or eliminate) on any of those ideas, but that gives a good gist of the kinds of things that make it easier for a new team member to take part and get excited.
-Especially if this is a volunteer team, your team members will be more enthusiastic if it’s clear that the team their signing up for has it’s shit together.
-Ironically, or not, most people thrive in more structured environments and will be relieved to see that they’re investing their time in a team that cares.
+You can expand or remove any of those ideas.
+But they give a good template for the kinds of things that make it easier for a new team member to take part and get excited.
+Especially if this is a volunteer team, your team members will be more enthusiastic if it’s clear that the team their signing up for is organized.
+Most people thrive in more structured environments and will be relieved to see that they’re investing their time in a team that cares.

 Again, you don’t need to write a novel on each topic.
 Brevity can be strong, and outline format can be fine.
 Just have something to send them or hand them when they’re first signing up, and it’ll go a long, long way.

 The whole essence of street teams–what separates them in a world of growing online and digital promotions–is their personal element.

 These teams engage with other people, transfer enthusiasm, and build community.
 And they do it all in person.